nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 Input files
 ^^^^^^^^^^^

-Note: mim-tRNAseq does not require an input from Modomics_ for modification indexing, but automatically connexts to the Modomics servers and retrieves this information.
+Note: mim-tRNAseq does not require an input from Modomics_ for modification indexing, but automatically connects to the Modomics server and retrieves this information.
 Therefore an **internet connection is required** to run mim-tRNAseq.
-However, there is an offline copy of modomics so that mim-tRNAseq can still run without connection, or if the modomics database is offline.
+However, there is an offline copy of Modomics so that mim-tRNAseq can still run without connection, or if the Modomics database is offline.

 mim-tRNAseq requires a few input files depending on the species of interest.
 Data for some of these species is already present in the `data/` folder and can be specified easily with the `--species` parameter.
 If not here, you may be able to obtain the required files from the gtRNAdb_.
 Failing this, the input files can be generated using tRNAscanSE_ on a genome reference file.
 Input files include: